 Instant Pot Refried Beans

-It’s the onion, garlic, and chiles I use to season the beans that make these the BEST Instant Pot Refried Beans; you’ll make them over and over!
+It’s the onion, garlic, and chiles I use to season them that make these Instant Pot Refried Beans so good!
+And if you like making beans in the Instant Pot or cook Mexican food regularly, you’ll make these refried beans over and over.

 What size Instant Pot did I use?